Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Numerical Simulations

 Since we are comparing iterative algorithms, we ensure a fair comparison of running times by setting the maximum number of iterations to 200 for the RANSAC, FMS, TME, and STE methods.
 In particular, we emphasize that RANSAC is executed with only 200 candidate samples.
 This choice is motivated by the fact that the computational complexity of a single iteration of FMS or STE is comparable to that of evaluating one candidate sample in RANSAC.

-For the STE method, we use a gamma parameter of 2, and for TME we use regularization of $\epsilon = 10^{-10}$.
+For the STE method, we use a gamma parameter of 2, and for both STE and TME we use regularization of $\epsilon = 10^{-10}$.
 We run FMS with fixed $\epsilon = 10^{-10}$, as well as dynamic smoothing with two choices of $\gamma=0.5$ and $\gamma = 0 .1$.
 To ensure statistical reliability, we generate 200 datasets for each pair $d$ and $d_{\mathrm{out}}$, and the average performance is reported.
-FMS and STE are initialized using the PCA subspace, and TME is initialized with the sample covariance.
+FMS is initialized using the PCA subspace, and TME and STE are initialized with the sample covariance.